visit-dav/visit/src/doc/python_scripting/functions.rst

     The ToggleLockTime function turns time locking on and off in a visualization window.
 When time locking is on in a visualization window, VisIt creates a database correlation that works for the databases in all visualization windows that are time-locked.
-When you change the time-state using the time slider for the afore-mentioned database correlation, it has the effect of updating time in all time-locked visualization windows.
+When you change the timestate using the time slider for the afore-mentioned database correlation, it has the effect of updating time in all time-locked visualization windows.